Skip to Content

 Sam Oum working the grill at Kreung Kitchen.
 Photo by Hadley Tomicki for L.A.
 TACO.

-Moving to Culver City to be with his partner, Christina, this treasure chest of Cambodian eats suddenly felt so far away.
-He wondered why Cambodian food had to be so isolated from the rest of the city.
+Moving to Culver City to be with his partner, Christina, this treasure chest of Cambodian eats suddenly felt too far away.
+He wondered why Cambodian food had to be so isolated from the rest of Los Angeles.

-“I can't believe, you know, we live in a big place like L.A., and there's really no Cambodian food out here,” he recalls telling his mother periodically through the years.
-“So I was just like, ‘it'd be crazy if I actually were the one to present Cambodian food out to this side of town.’”
+“I can't believe we live in a big place like L.A. and there's really no Cambodian food out here,” Oum tells L.A.
+TACO, recalling the words he periodically told his mother through the years.
+“So I was just like, ‘it'd be crazy if I actually were the one to present Cambodian food to this side of town.’”

 Kreung Kitchen's tent, with two employees making plates of barbecue